Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Discussion

 \subsection{The Observation-Theory Relationship}

 As we have seen a relativistic jet described as a beam of light carries linear momentum, and thus is influenced by an appreciable amount of external angular momentum in both the non-relativistic and relativistic regimes.
 This angular momentum would then be dependent on the origin of an associated coordinate system, owing to the intrinsic gauge dependence of angular momentum in fundamental physics descriptions.
 If we then proceed to describe BL Lac and FSRQ blazars as energetic point-sources, we can infer the physical characteristics of the jet emission as relativistic beams transported across galactic distances.
 These point sources should then inherently carry a rotational symmetry corresponding to rotated field lines with respect to the host black hole.
+Thus, removing some of the mystery of the physical mechanisms that causes some jets to twist and carry a proportionate amount of angular momentum from the black hole.
+It is then intuitive to think about how one can infer the mechanisms causing such polarizations in the observed spectra.
+Observations of blazars and radio-loud sources have shown that polarization states exist in the spectra from these sources \cite{cp_blazar2021}.
+Recent observations of x-ray and gamma-ray sources have eluded to the need for more missions that carry polarimetry capabilities \cite{crabpolarimetry, m87spin, Rani2019,cp_blazar2021,Rieger2005}.

+A review of observed features of relativistic jets from radio-loud AGN provides contact with this present work in regards to stitching the mathematical general relativistic theory to observable variables for describing the physics governing the launch mechanisms for these jets.
+This work contributes to the fundamental description of jets emanating from strong sources of gravity (SMBH) and the influence those sources have on the surrounding environment that the jet is emitted in.
+Relativistic jets, in and of themselves, are extended objects such that they act as beacons of light being pushed out from the edges of the outer event horizons.
+These objects can extend over large distances ($kpc\lesssim r \lesssim Mpc$ scales) and interact with other matter-energy in the surrounding environment near the black hole \cite{darkagn1,Harris2006,Blandford2019}.